Feel renewed with cosmetic acupuncture.

 Skin needling is not overly painful (with more of a slight prickly feeling) with minimal bleeding when using with the specific rollers used in the clinic.
 You will be able to walk out of your session and get on with your day, without several days of downtime to heal.
 Unlike other treatments which peel off the top layer of skin, skin needling can help keep this top protective layer intact.

 How many sessions will I need?

 Healing does take time- but we think you will enjoy every session.
 At Qi Medicine we make each treatment a nourishing experience, considering any stress and pain you may have accumulated through the week.
 Each individual will have different needs so the number of treatments needed will differ.
 As a general rule with acupuncture (but not with every single case) a series of treatments are needed relatively close together (ideally weekly) to gain therapeutic benefit.

 Are treatments painful?

 Generally, cosmetic acupuncture sessions are far less painful than chemical peels and laser resurfacing.
 The body acupuncture is often felt as a dull ache; however, not an unpleasant sensation.
 For the needle-phobic, the body acupuncture may be skipped upon request.

 Skin needling usually creates a prickling sensation as it is rolled over the face.
 It is a very quick procedure and all care will be taken to avoid any discomfort during the session.
 During skin needling only 0.5mm rollers are used, no anesthetic cream is needed and minimal bleeding will occur.

-There is no current evidence that suggests skin needling with a long needle (longer than the .5mm used at Qi Medicine) produces better results, so always think carefully about undergoing a ‘medical needling’ session offered by other salons or clinics, with a 2mm or 3mm lng needle.
-These sessions are often performed with a general or local anesthetic, substantial bleeding, lengthy downtime and often carry a much higher price tag as an anesthetist is usually employed.
+There is no current evidence that suggests skin needling with a long needle (longer than the 0.5mm to 1.5mm for thick acne scarring- used at Qi Medicine) produces better results, so always think carefully about undergoing a ‘medical needling’ session offered by other salons or clinics, with a 2mm or 3mm long needle.
+These sessions are often performed with a general or local anesthetic and result in substantial bleeding, lengthy downtime and often carry a much higher price tag as an anesthetist is usually employed.

 Why should I choose natural facial rejuvenation over other cosmetic treatments?